mayanksingh-0852/Weather-Website/README.md

 # Weather-Website
-this is a free open API weather Website
+this is a free open API weather Web-page